 From the Pre-record view, you can record your presentation in advance instead of presenting it live during the session.
 Pre-recording will record both your presentation and video.

 Set up your presentation by uploading slides as PDF, or use screen sharing with the button in the bottom-right corner.
 Once you are ready to record, click Record in the bottom-left corner.
 A pop-up window will explain what will happen next.
 After reading it, click Start recording.

 A timer will then start counting down from 5, after which the recording starts.
-Do not start talking right after you start or stop pre-recording, but include a pause, to avoid that parts of the recording are cut off.
+Do not start talking right after you start or stop pre-recording, but include a pause to avoid parts of the recording to be cut off.
 During the recording, you can keep track of the time inside the red Recording tag on the bottom-left corner.
 You can end the recording at any time by clicking Stop recording.
 The recording will automatically stop after 60 minutes.